Resources to support health professionals

 - Applying for extended access to CGM and Flash GM products

-- Continuous glucose monitoring booklet: information for health professionals
+- Continuous and flash glucose monitoring booklet: information for health professionals

 Diabetes management in aged care